 The Tidal Twister arrives in May 2019 and will be a thrilling dueling roller coaster with high-speed twists, turns, and inversions.

 Tip: Quick Queue passes enable guests to enjoy shorter lines.
 You’ll want an expedited entry for Electric Eel so if you do not opt for Quick Queue, consider a Single-Use Express Entry.
 Usually, the best way to buy discount SeaWorld San Diego tickets is through their website.
-The exception is if you’d like 7 days for the price of 1 available through aRes Travel or if you’re visiting multiple attractions and need the Go San Diego Card.
+The exception is if you’d like 7 days for the price of 1 available through aRes Travel or if you’re visiting multiple attractions and need the Go San Diego pass.